 Children are welcome visitors throughout Southeast Asia, but perhaps nowhere are they as enthusiastically greeted as in Vietnam.
-Don’t be surprised if your child is gently patted and co-ed over.
+When traveling to Vietnam with kids, don’t be surprised if your child is gently patted and co-ed over.
 Western children are still a bit of a curiosity in Vietnam and highly esteemed because of the Confucian tradition stressing the importance of continuing the family line.

 Vietnamese are very tolerant, especially of very young children.
 There is time enough for discipline, they believe, when children are older.
-For Westerners that means traveling with kids in Vietnam is a low-stress vacation.
+For Westerners that means traveling to and through Vietnam with kids, it’ll be a low-stress vacation.
 And there’s no shortage of activities and experiences for children from preschoolers to teenagers.

 Here are some of our young travelers’ favorite things to do in Vietnam: